Edinburgh Sculpture Workshop – Temporary Closure

 - We will continue our ESW Member communications during this time as we realise it’s even more important to be able to share opportunities and supportive information.
 You can join as a member here.

 - We are not operating a standard reception service as yet but you can contact staff through normal channels including leaving phone messages for us to pick up.
 You will understand that we are all working different times and juggling other responsibilities so it might take us longer to respond.
-In addition team members are only working two days per week in August and their time will be focused on moving through the step by step process we have laid out.

 - You can link to our social media channels through the boxes at the base of this page, where there’s also a way to sign up to our free mailing list.